Off the bat, Teeth Bonding vs Veneers are two different ways to achieve the best smile ever, but is there a difference you need to know about?

 - It doesn’t take any time – a complete procedure can be done under an hour

 - It is a good cosmetic method for fixing minor teeth problems

 - It needs a consistent check because they are very brittle

 - Dental bonding is great for emergency fixes

 - It is very brittle and breaks easily

-- It is good for minor fixes and not major complication like a fracture in the tooth
+- It is good for minor fixes and not major complications like a fracture in the tooth

-- Dental floss are not as durable as veneers
+- Dental floss is not as durable as veneers

 What is right for me?